NYCComptroller/Checkbook/SOLR-INSTALL.md

- Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf` if Ubuntu 12.04 or `/var/lib/pgsql/9.3/data/pg_hba.conf` if CentOS 6.4) and change
+ Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf` if Ubuntu 12.04 or `/var/lib/pgsql/9.3/data/pg_hba.conf` if CentOS 6.4) and apply the changes listed below:

-          `local  all        postgres          peer`

- to this:

-          `local  all        postgres          md5`

- *Note: If there is no `local  all  postgres  peer` line, but there is a  `local  all  all  peer`, then leave that line in place and simply precede it with a new `local  all  postgres  md5` line.
-The third value in the line is the user, and PostgreSQL's rule is to accept the first matching line, so by putting that line first, the md5 authentication method will be used for the `postgres` user while `peer` will continue to be used for all other users.*
+#'local' is for Unix domain socket connections only
+       local     all         all              md5
+#IPv4 local connections:
+       host      all       0.0.0.0/0          md5
+#IPv6 local connection:
+       host      all          all             md5

+ *Note: This configuration is set so any user can log into the database providing the username: localhost, postgres, etc. with the password: postgres.
+ This configuration is simply for initial setup and can be customized to your preference.

  *Note: Again, that "postgres" user is the main PG database user, and changing its authentication mechanism could affect up other things.
  The long-term solution is for Checkbook to have its own PG user.*

  Then restart PostgreSQL:

-          $ sudo service postgresql restart
+          $ sudo service postgresql-9.3 restart

- Now PostgreSQL can accept password authentication.
-You can use this command to test that it worked:
+ Verify that the user postgres can connect to the checkbook database with the following command.

           $ PGPASSWORD=postgres psql -U postgres checkbook

+Next, verify that the localhost user can connect to the checkbook database with password authentication.
+Later SOLR will connect to the database using U-localhost and -PGPASSWORD=postgres.
+The following command will verify if that connection is succesfull.

+          $ PGPASSWORD=postgres psql -U localhost checkbook

  The expected result is something like this:

-          psql (9.1.9)
+          psql (9.3.5)
           Type "help" for help.
           checkbook=# \q  (to quit)